Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Introduction

-The purpose of this article is to provide an overview of Gary Lorden's contributions to the field of sequential analysis.
-Lorden obtained fundamental and wide-reaching results in sequential hypothesis testing and changepoint detection, which we aim to present in the context of those areas.
-Beginning with hypothesis testing in Section~\ref{sec:SHT}, after describing the testing setup and optimality of the sequential probability ratio test (SPRT, Section~\ref{sec:SPRT}), we cover Lorden's fundamental inequality for excess over the boundary (Section~\ref{sec:lord.ineq}), Lorden's results on multi-parameter testing and their application to near-optimality of the multihypothesis SPRT (Section~\ref{ssec:MSPRT}), Lorden's contributions to the Keifer-Weiss problem of testing while minimizing the expected sample size at a parameter value between the hypotheses and other results building off of his (Section~\ref{ssec:2SPRT}), optimal testing of composite hypotheses (Section~\ref{ssec:GLR}), and optimal multistage testing (Section~\ref{sec:multistage}).
-In Section~\ref{sec:CPD} we cover Lorden's fundamental minimax changepoint detection theory and related results in the field.
-Finally, in Section~\ref{sec:consulting}, we mention some of Lorden's consulting work, both within and outside academia.
+The remainder of this article is devoted to describing Lorden's fundamental and far-reaching results in sequential hypothesis testing and changepoint detection, which we aim to present within the context of those areas.
+Beginning with hypothesis testing in Section~\ref{sec:SHT}, after describing the testing setup and optimality of the sequential probability ratio test (SPRT) in Section~\ref{ssec:PF}, Lorden's findings on multi-parameter testing and their application to near-optimality of the multihypothesis SPRT are covered in Section~\ref{ssec:MSPRT}.
+We then cover Lorden's fundamental inequality for excess over the boundary in Section~\ref{sec:lord.ineq}.
+Additionally, we explore Lorden's contributions to the Keifer-Weiss problem of testing while minimizing the expected sample size at a parameter value between the hypotheses and other results stemming from his work (Section~\ref{ssec:2SPRT}), optimal testing of composite hypotheses (Section~\ref{ssec:GLR}), and optimal multistage testing (Section~\ref{sec:multistage}).
+In Section~\ref{sec:CPD} we cover Lorden's fundamental minimax changepoint detection theory and related advancements in the field.